-Barring Patrons - Updated Feb 24, 2021 by Smith
+Barring Patrons - Updated Feb 21, 2025 by Smith

 Anytime a library wishes to stop a user from being able to use a library card, their status may be manually set to Barred.
 Patrons may be Barred temporarily or more permanently.
+Barring a patron should not be done lightly.
+The BARRED status excludes patrons from the normal database maintenance.

 Some examples of when patrons are set to Barred: